krosburg/rsn-tools/gap_finder/README.md

 RS03AXPS-PC03A-4A-DOSTAD303 (dev03):
    907 {}
 ```
-If hte job has started, you'll see:
+If the job has started, you'll see:
 ```
 RS03AXPS-PC03A-4A-DOSTAD303 (dev03):
    907 {'PENDING': 1}